-Apana Vayu: This type of Vata governs the downward motion.
-Particularly the excretion of toxins and feces.
-When it is healthy, elimination is normal, the bowel movements are solid but soft.
+Apana Vayu: This type of Vata governs the downward motion, particularly the excretion of toxins and feces.
+When it is healthy, elimination is normal and the bowel movements are solid but soft.
 When apana vayu is faulty, a variety of problems can manifest including both constipation and diarrhea.

-Kledak Kapha: This type of Kapha governs the protective mucous lining of the digestive system.
-Particularly that of the stomach.
-When healthy it is in equilibrium and agni and vayu protecting the membranes from too which heat or dryness.
+Kledak Kapha: This type of Kapha governs the protective mucous lining of the digestive system, particularly that of the stomach.
+When healthy, it keeps agni and vayu in equilibrium, protecting the membranes from too much heat or dryness.
 When excessive, mucous forms and nausea results.
 When diminished, the membranes become susceptible to the irritating effects of agni and the drying effects of vayu.
 In addition, an increase in the solid nature of Kapha can block the digestive tract and cause constipation.

-Packak Pitta: This type of pitta contains the agni.
+Pachak Pitta: This type of pitta contains the agni.
 This is called Pachak agni.
 This aspect of Jatharagni is responsible for the breakdown of food.
 Its role is essentially that of Jatharagni.
 However, since Pitta is fire and water in combination, it is possible to have high pitta and low agni.
 A metaphor often used to explain this is how water can put out a fire.
 If fire and water increase together, eventually it is possible that the water will put out the fire.
-This ist he case in chronic pitta digestive disturbances.
-This results burning as well as ama formation due to poor digestion.
+This is the case in chronic pitta digestive disturbances.
+This results in burning as well as ama formation due to poor digestion.

 1. Meals should begin with grace in order to create a quiet, calm and respectful environment.

-2. Food should be eating in quiet without distraction such as television, reading, reading or excessive conversation.
+2. Food should be eating in quiet without distractions such as television, reading or excessive conversation.